Layr-Labs/eigenda-proxy/README.md

 When CORS is enabled, the proxy will:
 1. Respond to preflight OPTIONS requests with appropriate CORS headers
 2. Add CORS headers to all API responses
-3. Properly handle credentials and custom headers in cross-origin requests
+3. Allow browsers to make cross-origin requests to the proxy API endpoints

 OPTIONS requests are required by browsers to handle custom headers and non-simple HTTP methods according to the CORS specification.
 The proxy handles these preflight requests automatically.